 - Portable battery backup or juice – Pack this battery backup for charging your electronics on the go.
 With one nightly charge, you can use it for 2-3 days.

 - Universal Adapter – Invest in a good universal adapter that you can keep using for all of your travels.
 Our North American or Asian power plugs will not work out in Switzerland.
 Here is what we recommend.

-- Multi-port charging cables – And here is my absolute favorite piece of electronics – this multi-port charging cable – is super handy on the go, especially if you have an iphone and your camera uses micro-usb port.
-They come in a variety of colors are super versatile.
+- Multi-port charging cables – And here is my absolute favorite piece of electronics – this multi-port charging cable – is super handy on the go, especially if you have an iPhone and your camera uses micro-USB port.
+They come in a variety of colors that are super versatile.
 I also use them while commuting to work.